teamdeeson/codex/docs/working-at-deeson/pay-benefits-and-expenses.md

 Expenses incurred when entertaining other Deeson members of staff are not normally reimbursable.

-The exception to this is where a Director, pod lead or chapter lead decides it is appropriate for the company to pay for entertaining staff.
+The exception to this is where a Director or chapter lead decides it is appropriate for the company to pay for entertaining staff.
 The cost of this can be claimed - for example to pay for a pod lunch or team building activity.
 If you want to spend more than £100 on this please discuss with the MD beforehand.

 Any other expenses entertaining staff members would be classed as a personal expense and could not be reclaimed.